bentoml/BentoML/docs/source/guides/migration.rst

 Deploy Bentos
 -------------

-BentoML version 0.13.1 supported deployment of Bentos to various cloud providers, including Google Cloud Platform, Amazon Web Services, and Microsoft Azure.
+BentoML version 0.13.1 supports deployment of Bentos to various cloud providers, including Google Cloud Platform, Amazon Web Services, and Microsoft Azure.
 To better support the devops workflows, cloud deployment of Bentos has been moved to a separate project, `🚀 bentoctl <https://github.com/bentoml/bentoctl>`_, to better focus on the deployment tasks. :code:`bentoctl` is a CLI tool for deploying your machine-learning models to any cloud platforms.